Black Friday (1945): Preliminaries

 On the morning of 9 February, two New Zealand Beaufighters of No. 489 Squadron conducted a patrol of the Norwegian coast.
 These aircraft first sighted a 1,500-ton merchant ship in Stong Fjord; continuing north, they were surprised to find a Narvik-class destroyer accompanied by a minesweeper and two flak ships in Førde Fjord.
-The aircraft continued their patrol and spotted five large merchant ships in the Nord Gulen and two minesweepers and a flak ship near Bremanger.
+The aircraft continued their patrol and spotted five large merchant ships in the Nordgulen and two minesweepers and a flak ship near Bremanger Municipality.
 Despite the pilots' surprise, the Allied command was aware that Z33 was in the area from Ultra signals intelligence.

 The Dallachy Wing was on alert to attack any ships found by the reconnaissance patrol.
 Although the group of five merchant ships were highly vulnerable to attack and a worthwhile target, Coastal Command came under the operational command of the Admiralty and was bound by its decision to give higher priority to attacking warships than merchant vessels.
 The wing was dispatched against Z33 even though the destroyer and its escorts were well protected and in a difficult position for aircraft to attack.

 Wing Commander Jack Davenport, who had commanded No. 455 Squadron until October 1944 and was now on the staff of No. 18 Group RAF, planned the attack on Z33.
 The plan called for two 'outriders' to precede the main force and confirm the location of the German ships.
 The Beaufighters would then arrive to the east of the German anchorage, turn to the west and attack the ships before escaping over the sea.
 Davenport sought to minimise Allied casualties, but the location of the German ships in a narrow and protected fjord meant that the operation was inherently risky.
 The strike leader was Wing Commander Colin Milson, the 25-year-old commanding officer of No. 455 Squadron, a veteran of anti-shipping operations against Italian and German ships in the Mediterranean and North Seas.
 Milson had reservations about making what was likely to be a costly raid, particularly given that the war was clearly coming to an end but carried out the order to attack Z33.

 After being spotted, the German ships sailed further up Førde Fjord and prepared for an Allied attack.
 Z33 and several of her escorts anchored close to the steep southern slopes of the fjord near the village of Bjørkedal.
 Other ships moored near the northern shore after breaking up pack ice with gunfire.
 This anchorage was also protected by flak batteries on the shore of the fjord.